 Seager stars with 2-run HR, stellar defense to lead Rangers over D-backs 3-1 in World Series Game 3

+“This is what you play for.
+This is where you want to be at this moment,” said Seager, the NLCS and World Series MVP for the Los Angeles Dodgers in 2020.
+“Fortunately for me, having experience with this, it's always driven me.
+I've been fortunate enough to be part of some good teams and experience these things.”

-Texas overcame injuries to Scherzer and slugger Adolis García in improving to 9-0 on the road this postseason.
+Texas overcame injuries to Scherzer and slugger Adolis García in improving to 9-0 on the road this postseason, this time in front of more than 48,000 fans at Chase Field.

 The 29-year-old Seager — in the second year of a $325 million contract — once again showed he was worth every penny on the game’s biggest stage.

-The shortstop smoked a two-run homer into the right-field seats as part of a three-run third after Diamondbacks starter Brandon Pfaadt left a first-pitch changeup high in the zone.
-The ball left Seager’s bat at 114.5 mph, which was the hardest-hit Fall Classic homer in the Statcast era, dating back to 2015.
+The shortstop smoked a two-run homer into the right-field seats as part of a three-run third after Diamondbacks rookie starter Brandon Pfaadt left a first-pitch changeup high in the zone.
+The ball left Seager’s bat at 114.5 mph, which made it the hardest-hit World Series homer in the Statcast era, dating back to 2015.

 García cut down Christian Walker at the plate with a stellar throw from right field in the second, stifling some early Arizona momentum.
-García exited in the eighth after appearing to hurt his left side on a swing.
+García exited in the eighth with tightness on his left side after appearing to get hurt on a swing.
+He went to a hospital for an MRI to determine the severity of the injury.

-Scherzer threw three solid innings before leaving with back tightness, and Jon Gray, Josh Sborz, Aroldis Chapman and José Leclerc combined to keep Arizona's offense quiet most of the evening.
+Scherzer threw three scoreless innings before leaving with back tightness.
+Jon Gray, Josh Sborz, Aroldis Chapman and José Leclerc combined to keep Arizona's offense quiet most of the evening.

+Scherzer said he was having back spasms and would know more about his availability for a potential Game 7 over the next 48 hours.

+“It’s tough.
+We’re a deep group.
+We’ll see what happens with both of those guys,” Texas second baseman Marcus Semien said about the injuries.
+“Adolis has been the heart and soul of our team.
+Hopefully it’s nothing too bad.
+But we’re a deep group.
+We have some guys that haven’t been playing that are pretty good players, too.”

 Game 4 in the best-of-seven Series is Tuesday at Chase Field.

 The D-backs rallied in the eighth when pinch-hitter Emmanuel Rivera led off with a double against Chapman.
 Geraldo Perdomo followed with an RBI single, making it 3-1.
-But then Chapman worked out of the jam — striking out Corbin Carroll before Seager started a clutch double play, sliding on his knees to field a hot smash from Ketel Marte before flipping to Marcus Semien at second, who threw to first.
+But then Chapman worked out of the jam — striking out Corbin Carroll before Seager started a clutch double play, sliding on his knees to field a hot smash from Ketel Marte before flipping to Semien, who relayed to first.

+“Just trying to make the play,” Seager said.
+“I think Marcus did a better job than me with the turn and the transfer.
+Props to him, props to Chapman for making a good pitch and we got out of the inning.”

-After García threw out Walker, the Rangers used a three-run third to take the early advantage.
-Semien's two-out single into left center made it 1-0 and then Seager smashed his no-doubt homer deep into the right-field seats.
-It was Semien's first RBI in 10 games.
+After García threw out Walker, the Rangers grabbed the lead in the third.
+Nathaniel Lowe hit a leadoff double and scored on a two-out single by Semien, his first RBI in 10 games.
+Seager then launched his no-doubt homer deep into the right-field seats to make it 3-0.

+Texas is 9-0 this postseason when scoring first, and the Rangers are the first team in major league history to win their first nine road games in one postseason.

 It was Seager's fifth homer this postseason.
-The shortstop also was one of the heroes of Game 1 in this Fall Classic, belting a tying homer in the ninth that helped rally the Rangers to a 6-5 victory in 11 innings on García's homer.
+The star shortstop also was one of the heroes in Game 1 of this Fall Classic, belting a tying homer in the ninth that helped rally the Rangers to a 6-5 victory in 11 innings on García's home run.

 The 25-year-old Pfaadt had been a revelation in the postseason with a 2.70 ERA through four October starts, despite a 5.72 ERA during the regular season.
 He wasn't quite as good on Monday — giving up three runs on four hits and two walks over 5 1/3 innings, striking out four.

-Garcia — a Gold Glove finalist who has one of the best arms in the big leagues — threw a 94.6 mph rocket to the plate tho easily cut down Walker.
+García — a Gold Glove finalist who has one of the best arms in the big leagues — threw a 94.6 mph rocket to the plate to cut down Walker.

+“I feel like that was a huge momentum swing,” Arizona manager Torey Lovullo said.
+“That was a big moment.
+We got flat there for a couple innings.”

-Two batters later, Alek Thomas hit a bouncer that deflected off Scherzer's right elbow toward the third-base line.
-Josh Jung was there to bare hand the grounder and fling a strong throw across the diamond to beat the speedy Thomas.
+Two batters later, Alek Thomas hit a grounder that deflected off Scherzer's right elbow toward the third-base line.
+Josh Jung was there to barehand the ball and fling a strong throw across the diamond to beat the speedy Thomas.

-Scherzer gave up no runs on two hits and two walks while striking out one.
+Scherzer gave up two hits and two walks while striking out one.

 YOUNG AND CLEAN(UP)

-Texas' Evan Carter became the fourth-youngest player to hit cleanup in a World Series game at 21 years, 62 days.
-The rookie hit third in the first two games, but manager Bruce Bochy said he flipped Carter and García in the lineup on Monday to break up the left-handed bats.
+Texas rookie Evan Carter became the fourth-youngest player to hit cleanup in a World Series game at 21 years, 62 days.
+The outfielder batted third in the first two games, but manager Bruce Bochy said he flipped Carter and García in the lineup on Monday to break up the left-handed bats.

 BEEN A WHILE